-Commands · Cloudflare Workers docs
+Commands

 int

-- The number of seconds for which the key should be visible before it expires.
-At least 60.
+- The number of seconds the document should exist before expiring.
+Must be at least

 base64